krazylearner/krazylearner.github.io/index.md

 Experience
 -------------
-I have 10+ years of experience in programming and Software Development.
+I have 10+ years of experience in programming and software development.

 Portfolio
 -------------